Muhammad Mansur Ali

-Muhammad Mansur Ali (Note: মুহাম্মদ মনসুর আলী /bn/) (16 January 1917 – 3 November 1975) was a Bangladeshi politician who was a close confidant of Sheikh Mujibur Rahman, the founding leader of Bangladesh.
+Muhammad Mansur Ali (Note: মুহাম্মদ মনসুর আলী, /bn/) (16 January 1917 – 3 November 1975) was a Bangladeshi politician who was a close confidant of Sheikh Mujibur Rahman, the founding leader of Bangladesh.
 A senior leader of the Awami League, Mansur also served briefly as the Prime Minister of Bangladesh in 1975 until he was assassinated while incarcerated on 3 November 1975.

-Early life
+Early life and education

 Muhammad Mansur Ali was born on 16 January 1917 to a Bengali Muslim family of Sarkars in the village of Kuripara in Qazipur, Sirajganj (then under Pabna District), Bengal Presidency.
 His father's name was Haraf Ali Sarkar.
 Mansur pursued his education in Kolkata Islamia College (now Maulana Azad College), graduating in 1942.
 He would pursue a MA degree in economics and in 1945 completed a law degree from Aligarh Muslim University.

 During this period Mansur became an active member of the Muslim League, which under Muhammad Ali Jinnah demanded a separate Muslim state of Pakistan.
 He served as the vice-president of the Pabna District Muslim League from 1946 to 1950.
 He received training at Jessore Cantonment as a captain in PLG (Pakistan Lancers Group) in 1948.
 Since then he was widely known as Captain Mansur.
 Deciding to practise law, he enrolled in the Pabna District Court in 1951.

-Political career
+Career

 He would soon be elected member of Awami League's central executive committee and president of its Pabna District unit.
 Mansur was arrested by police in 1952 for helping to organise protests against the declaration of Urdu as the sole official language, in what became known as the Language Movement.
 Mansur and his party demanded that Bengali also receive recognition and the provinces be granted autonomy.
 After his release, Mansur was elected a member of the East Pakistan Legislative Assembly in 1954 as a candidate of the United Front alliance of various political parties.
 In the cabinet headed by Ataur Rahman Khan, Mansur served in different periods as the province's minister of law, parliamentary affairs, food, agriculture, commerce and industry.
 Mansur was re-arrested in the aftermath of the coup d'état led by Ayub Khan, who became President of Pakistan and imposed martial law.
 He would remain incarcerated from 1958 to 1959.

 Mansur Ali played an important role in the Six point movement led by Sheikh Mujibur Rahman, who demanded substantial regional autonomy and opposed the military regime.
 In the 1970 elections, he was elected member of the legislative assembly.
 At the outbreak of the Bangladesh Liberation War in 1971, Mansur went underground to organise a government in exile.
 Mansur became the minister of finance in the Mujibnagar government.
 After the independence of Bangladesh, Mansur was the minister of communications and later home affairs.
 After the introduction of a one-party, presidential system in 1975, Mujib became the President of Bangladesh.
 Mansur was appointed the prime minister.
 He helped Mujib organise the Bangladesh Krishak Sramik Awami League.